DeepRank/iScore/README.md

             |__ class.lst (optional)
       ```
       The `pdb` folder contains the PDB files of docking models, and `pssm` contains the PSSM files.
 The `class.lst` is a list of class ID and PDB file name for each docking model, like `0 7CEI_10w`.

-      Check the package subfolder `example/train` and `example/test` to learn to construct the file structure.
+            Check the package subfolders `example/train` and `example/test` to see how to prepare your files.

 - PDB files and PSSM files must have consistent sequences.
 [PSSMGen](https://github.com/DeepRank/PSSMGen) can be used to get consistent PSSM and PDB files.
 It is already installed along with iScore.
 Check [README](https://github.com/DeepRank/PSSMGen) to see how to use it.